SY-Gato/Scratch-Plugins/Stupidity/Documentation.md

 Also pretty simple.
 Input some text, and it will show an alert in your browser when ran.

 5. Inject Custom CSS
 This one is more complicated.
+You can do all your normal CSS effects, but here are some basic effects for beginners.